Deploy Your First Heroku App

 - Deploy an application to Heroku with a Heroku Button.

 - Continue exploring Heroku with your new account.

 So far you've learned what you can do with the Heroku Platform.
 All along the way we've said how easy it is to use, and now you're going to see what we mean.
 After this unit, you'll have a real web application up and running on the Heroku Platform!
 Don't worry, we’ll walk you through each step.

 To deploy an app on Heroku, you need an account on the platform.
 It’s quick and easy (and totally free) to sign up.
 Go ahead and do that now at signup.heroku.com.
 We’ll wait here.

-After you're logged in to your shiny new Heroku account, you'll find yourself at the dashboard.
+After you're logged in to your shiny new Heroku account, you'll find yourself in the Heroku Dashboard.
 It says, "Getting Started with Heroku".
 If you're new to Heroku, select one of the icons that represent your programming language and follow the Getting Started guide to create a new app.

 But Heroku offers a way for you to get started even quicker by using a tool called Buttons.
 With just the click of a button, you can deploy a preconfigured app that has everything it needs, including code, configurations, and add-ons.
 By creating your first Heroku app with a button, you get a flavor for how easy the platform is to use.
 You also get a real, functioning Node.js app that you can explore and modify to learn more.

 Install your first app by clicking this button: